vinipsmaker/gsoc2014-boost/other_frameworks.md

 `TimeRequestHandler::handleRequest`), the code became more verbose than necessary.
 Compare the code with this [other one]( https://github.com/d5/node.native#sample-code), also written in C++.

-Said all that, Poco's focus seems to be any networking application and is pretty large.
-There's even database, xml and zip abstractions.

 ## Others